Rethinking Channel Dimensions to Isolate Outliers for Low-bit Weight Quantization of Large Language Models: Experiments

 \subsection{Analysis}

 \textbf{Sweeping precision ranges.} To test the generality of AdaDim across various quantization settings, we use LLaMA-V2-7B to sweep INT3/INT4 precision with 256, 128, and 64 group sizes.
 As in Figure~\ref{fig:gsweep}, AdaDim strictly improves perplexity scores when applied to RTN and GPTQ.
-Prominently, RTN-ada consistently surpasses vanilla GPTQ with perplexity improvements up to 1.06 on w3g256.
-On MMLU, AdaDim does provide meaningful accuracy lifts in some settings but is not stable across all ranges; nonetheless, AdaDim does not noticeably hurt accuracy.
+Prominently, RTN-ada shows significant perplexity improvements from vanilla RTN up to 1.06 on w3g256, even surpassing GPTQ on various ranges.
+On MMLU, AdaDim provides accuracy lifts that are relatively non-uniform, which we speculate is due to the nature of in-context learning.

 \textbf{Reduced reconstruction error.} As in Figure~\ref{fig:recon_errs}, adaptively switching to per-IC quantization for RTN-ada can save up to 6$\times$ in reconstruction error, aligning with our objective in Eq.~\ref{eq:obj_fn}.
 We notice that more savings come from earlier layers, which suggest that earlier part of the network is especially sensitive to activation outliers.
 Among the different modules, \texttt{attn.v} projection layer yields the most error reduction, followed by the \texttt{mlp.down} projection layer.
 The switch to per-IC decisions occur at different modules for different model sizes and tasks, demonstrating the versatility of AdaDim.